goshiphq/goship-cms/content/blog/goship-com-expands-shipping-services-into-canada.md

   shipments.
 For shipments to and from Canada, GoShip.com customers
 postedAt: 1551192761000
 news: true
-description: GoShip.com, an online less-than-truckload (LTL) shipping exchange, announced that it is expanding its shipping services to and from Canada with customs broker.
+description: GoShip transportation platform has announced expanding its shipping services to and from Canada with customs brokers.
-altText: shipping to canada
+altText: shipping to Canada
-image: images/understanding-ltl-and-parcel-shipping.png
+image: images/goship-blog-88-.png
 ---
 **PITTSBURGH (Feb.
 26, 2019)** – GoShip.com, an online less-than-truckload (LTL) shipping exchange, announced that it is expanding its shipping services to and from Canada.